Atlanta police officer fired after fatally shooting black man Rayshard Brooks

 L. Chris Stewart, an attorney for Brooks' family, said the officer who killed Brooks should face charges.
 "Black, white, Hispanic, whatever you are," Stewart said in a news conference.
 "Are you not tired of seeing cases like this happen?"

-Stewart said Brooks had planned on taking his 8-year-old daughter skating for her birthday but never came home.
+Brooks' eldest daughter turned 8 years old the day after his death.
+His family said he planned on taking her skating on Saturday but he never returned home.
 "She had her birthday dress on.
-She was waiting for her dad to come pick her up and take her skating," he said Saturday.
+She was waiting for her dad to come pick her up and take her skating," Smith said.

 Brooks has three daughters, ages 1, 2 and 8, and a 13-year-old stepson.
 Tomika Miller, who was married to Brooks for eight years, said she dropped to her knees when she heard the news.